 And in the very short period of time since then – just over 200 years – we’ve consumed an incredible amount of them, leaving fossil fuels all but gone and the climate seriously impacted.

 Fossil fuels are an incredibly dense form of energy, and they took millions of years to become so.
 And when they’re gone, they’re gone pretty much forever.

-Clearly fossil fuel reserves are finite - it's only a matter of when they run out - not if.
-Globally - every year we currently consume the equivalent of over 11 billion tonnes of oil in fossil fuels.
-Crude oil reserves are vanishing at the rate of 4 billion tonnes a year1 – if we carry on at this rate without any increase for our growing population or aspirations, our known oil deposits will be gone by 2052.
+Globally, we currently consume the equivalent of over 11 billion tonnes of oil from fossil fuels every year.
+Crude oil reserves are vanishing at a rate of more than 4 billion tonnes a year – so if we carry on as we are, our known oil deposits could run out in just over 53 years.

 If we increase gas production to fill the energy gap left by oil, our known gas reserves only give us just 52 years left.

 Although it’s often claimed that we have enough coal to last hundreds of years, this doesn’t take into account the need for increased production if we run out of oil and gas.

 If we step up production to make up for depleted oil and gas reserves, our known coal deposits could be gone in 150 years.

 While there are some benefits to fossil fuel production, the adverse effects on the environment and overall public health far outweigh them.
 But governments and businesses around the world have placed short term gain from investing in fossil fuels above the longer term benefits of renewable energy.

 What about fracking?

 Fracking involves the extraction of shale gas by drilling into the Earth and pumping boreholes full of a high pressure water mixture.
 Shale gas is a type of fossil fuel, which means supplies will eventually run out.